 Again, search for the top public speakers.
 Go to their websites.
 Study them.
 Reviewing their profiles presentations and slideshows will give you a better perspective.
 Also, you can discover an upcoming event in their social profiles!

 Reverse-engineer what they do and where they spend most of their time.
 It doesn’t mean that you will get there right away.
 But when you know what makes them who they are now, you will be better equipped to take on the challenge.

-If in doubt, start with my 10-step guide to overcome public speaking anxiety and take it from there!
+If in doubt, head to my 10-step guide to overcome public speaking anxiety and make sure you ace the next speaking gig!